bnitsan/PaperTweet/README.md

 ```
 We see that in this particular example, both generated summaries are similar in meaning -- both extracted
 important information from the abstract.
 However, the generated "Tweet" (i) has a Tweet-like prompt, i.e.
-"paper on the arXiv today!"; (ii) although the generated "Tweet" almost copied a sentence as-is, it decomposed the
+"paper on the arXiv today!"; (ii) although the generated "Tweet" has a sentence almost copied as-is, the
-acronym "GCs" (appearing previously in the abstract) into "globular clusters", improving the readability of the "Tweet".
+acronym "GCs" (appearing previously in the abstract) was decomposed into "globular clusters", improving the
+readability of the "Tweet".

-### Discussion
+### Discussion <!-- omit in toc -->
 The Twitter data contains a lot of "noise" such as text that is not scientifically relevant to the paper,
 external links that are not explored and media that is not collected.
 We find that with sufficiently small
 learning rate, the model can learn to summarize the abstracts of the papers, without yielding a lot of noise.